 Build relationships, not connections

 In the creative field, perhaps more than other industries, personalities matter.
 Especially at a small agency or on a tightly knit in-house team, compatibility is important, and one bad hire can be felt across the board.
 Industry events provide a good opportunity for interacting with individuals on a social level and identifying people who will be a good fit for your workplace environment.
 Some questions to ask yourself include: Would I like to work with this person?
 Would my team members?
 Would he or she fit in with our company culture?

 Keep social etiquette rules in mind when mixing your networking and recruiting efforts: Be discreet and respond to cues.
 If individuals you approach appear wary, back off.
 Maybe they’re getting a read on your recruiting agenda and sense coworkers are, too.
 Or perhaps they’re just not interested in what you’re saying.
 Either way, be polite and friendly while respecting the message they’re sending.
 Simply excuse yourself and artfully move along to another potential recruit.

 There’s always another booth, session or after-party where you can encounter potential candidates.
 At post-event happy hours or parties, you also get the added benefit of seeing how an individual would represent your company on his or her own time.
 Remember that recruiting tips that apply at industry events also apply at these types of gatherings.

 As with any networking you do, keep in touch with people you find interesting.
 You might tactfully ask whether a person plans to attend a seminar or meetup in your city.
 If people from your office or creative team grab dinner at a favorite eatery after work, suggest the potential candidate join you.
 This latter option will help you assess the individual’s fit with your employees.

-Download our guide to hiring top creative talent now!
+Download our free guide to hiring top creative talent now!